What causes gestational diabetes?

 - It is common to have to check your blood glucose four or more times a day, usually fasting and then 1 to 2 hours after meals.
 Your doctor or health care professional will tell you how often to test and your blood glucose target range.
 Don’t forget to keep a record of your blood glucose tests, including when you test, what your result is, and whether it was before or after eating, including how long after eating.

 - Gentle exercise during pregnancy will help your body use its own insulin better and help control your blood glucose levels.
-Types of exercises pregnant women can safely enjoy include brisk walking and swimming.
+Types of exercises pregnant women can safely enjoy, include brisk walking and swimming.
 Talk to your health care professionals and get guidance for safe exercise with pregnancy.

 If changing your eating plan and adding exercise do not keep your blood glucose levels in check, your doctor may recommend diabetes medicines: pills or insulin, for the rest of your pregnancy.

-Taking medicines (tablets/pills, insulin)
+Taking medications (tablets/pills, insulin)

-If your doctor prescribes pills or insulin, bear in mind that it’s not a sign that you’ve failed to manage your gestational diabetes.
+If your doctor prescribes pills or insulin, keep in mind that it’s not a sign that you’ve failed to manage your gestational diabetes.
 In some cases, your body may simply not be able to make enough insulin on its own to handle what your body needs as the baby grows.
 It’s important to follow your doctor’s recommendations to protect both you and your baby.
-Once you’ve given birth, the chances are that you will no longer need to take the diabetes medicine.
+Once you’ve given birth, chances are you will no longer need to take the diabetes medicine.

-If your doctor prescribes insulin for your gestational diabetes, it means taking it by injection or another device such as an insulin pump.
+If your doctor prescribes insulin for your gestational diabetes, it means taking it by injection or other device such as an insulin pump.
 A family member can learn how to do this with you and help you take your insulin as prescribed.
 The good news is that today, the small, thin needles made for taking insulin help make the injections virtually painless.
 Your doctor will tell you when to take your insulin, how much to take each time and may make changes to the dose during the remaining course of your pregnancy.